 Why Guam Is Not a State?

-Guam belongs to the United States, but it is a territory, not a state.
-People born there are American citizens, yet they do not have full representation in Washington.
+Guam belongs to the United States, but it counts as a US territory, not a state.
+People born there are US citizens, yet political power in Washington remains limited.

 For now, Guam stays a territory that matters for defense, tourism, and local culture, but it does not share the full rights of the fifty states.